p2panda/fishy/README.md

 Commands:
-  init    Initialises all files for a new fishy project in a given folder update  Automatically creates and signs p2panda data from a key pair and the defined schemas deploy  Deploy created schemas on a node help    Print this message or the help of the given subcommand(s)
+  init    Initialises all files for a new fishy project in a given folder build   Automatically creates and signs p2panda data from a key pair and the defined schemas deploy  Deploy created schemas on a node help    Print this message or the help of the given subcommand(s)